soccerGB/MSIExperiment/Readme.md

       - This approach requires no additional logics added for into the app container image code
       - Both the Proxy container and the MSIServiceClient are in the same subnet as all app containers requesting MSI metadata
-      - Supported by WindowsServer:1709 and later
+      - Does not depend particular version of Windows

    - Cons:
-      - Required configuration operations outside of containers: the additon of the "Global task" for configuring the MSI request forwarding, this was needed to workaround the limitation, in the context of the NAT networking mode, that the existing Windows networking routing feature does NOT include the Linux iptable routing feature (rerouting all traffics with specifc dest IP from a NAT to a specific net interface)
+      - Required configuration operations outside of containers: the additon of the "Global task" for configuring the MSI request forwarding, which is needed to workaround the existing Windows routing limitation - it does not support the Linux iptable routing feature used in [docker-iam] project(https://github.com/swipely/iam-docker) : (rerouting all traffics with specifc dest IP from a NAT to a specific net interface)

 ## An example test run